GTI Internship Program

 A major benefit for the participating Master students is that a flexible schedule is agreed with the partner institutions, enabling students to work on their internship part-time during their academic semester, as well as full-time during inter-semester periods.
-This way, students can obtain 30 ECTS credits, equivalent to a full semester.
+This way, students can obtain between 12 and 30 ECTS credits, the latter figure equivalent to a full semester.
 The GTI Internship Program also supports the teams and their projects, providing workspace in its SDG Solution Space and expert academic mentorship, as part of the hands-on and challenge-based approach to learning the GTI promotes.

 The first GTI internships of this kind were launched in 2019 as part of the GTI’s Dual Degree Master Program, in collaboration with ITU’s World Summit on the Information Society (WSIS Forum) in 2019.
 Student teams organised events such as an all-day Youth Track, an exhibit on ICTs for Youth, as well as panel discussions and workshops with high-level participants on topics such as e-learning in refugee camps, and virtual reality for simulating the effects of climate change.